chunkyguy/chunkyguy.github.io/_posts/2020-02-10-meta-programming-in-2020.md

 }
 ```

 And that's it!
 We are done!
-This same thing works for every type you can imagine!
+This works for every type you can imagine!

 ```objc
 NSLog(@"ints: %ld", [[Adder adderWithElements:@[@1, @2, @3, @4]] sum]);